ataher83/asset-manager-client/README.md

     npm install
     ```

-4. Create a `.env` file in the `asset-manager-server` directory and add your environment variables.
+4. Create a `.env` file in the `art-craft-store-server` directory and add your environment variables.

 5. Start the server:
     ```sh